 Best Practices for a Sustainable Goodbye

-As a Death Doula, I often recommend that families look beyond just the method of disposition.
+It is worth looking beyond just the method of disposition.
 A truly green cremation involves a holistic approach to the entire process.

 Skip the Embalming